 - Revolving exhibits of the art, culture and history of peoples of the African Diaspora

 - Formal and informal colloquia, films, video recordings, and programs designed for student retention.

-- A place for students to relax, engage in meaningful discussions, study, socialize and meet new friends, and receive tutoring.
+- A place for students to relax, engage in meaningful discussions, study, socialize, meet new friends, and receive tutoring.

 The Center, which includes the Michael R. Williams Conference Room and the Donna M. Whyte Study Lounge, is available for meetings held by students, faculty and staff, as well as community organizations and groups.
 Standard operating hours for the Howard A. Mims African American Cultural Center are Monday through Friday from 8:30 A.M. to 5:30 P.M.
 To schedule events, please contact Prester Pickett, coordinator of the Center, at 216-687-3656 or email@example.com.

 Umoja Round Tables is a student-led initiative that engages local professionals in intellectual discussions about different career fields.
 Inspired by Lorain Hansberry’s “To Be Young, Gifted and Black,” these discussions encourage students to acquire an awareness of how lessons learned in the classroom are applied by professionals employed in the greater Cleveland community.